dev-pawan/dev-pawan/README.md

 🏆 **Grand Finalist in Smart India Hackathon 2017** *(Govt. of India)*

 📜 **Certifications:**
+✅ NodeJS API Masterclass with Express & MongoDB
+✅ AWS Essentials
+✅ NodeJS The Complete RESTful API Masterclass (2021)
+✅ ES6 JavaScript: The Complete Developer's Guide
+✅ Introduction to cloud computing on AWS for beginners
+✅ HTML / CSS Essential Training
+✅ Prompt Engineering: How to Talk to the AIs

 ✅ NodeJS API Masterclass With Express & MongoDB
 ✅ NodeJS The Complete RESTful API Masterclass (2021)
 ✅ ES6 JavaScript: The Complete Developer's Guide